zdj649150499/Presto_GPU/README.md

 This is a GPU version for Presto that created by DeJiang Zhou at NAOC.

 In this version, `prepsubband` and `accelsearch` can work with the option `-cuda` on a GPU device.
-Note that the GPU version of `accelsearch` cannot yet do `-jerk` searches, i.e. it cannot be used with `-wmax`. something of `rfifind` have also been changed.
+Note that the GPU version of `accelsearch` cannot yet do `jerk` searches, i.e. it cannot be used with `-wmax`. something of `rfifind` have also been changed.

 The original CPU version is: